corespring/corespring-container/README.md

 The s3 bucket is set to: corespring-container-test-bucket

 ## Seed the db if you need to...

+you'll need coffee-script installed as a global to run these scripts: `npm install -g coffee-script`

 Install npm packages

     cd bin